JasonThomasData/killer_robots_reinforcement_learning/README.md

 This was the least important aspect of my application so I didn't spend too much time on this, but it's a little messy.

 Another option might be to save the board states to a list of states and then render those at the end and use a screen capture, but honestly that's also a messy approach.
+Still, I think it's better.

 I was suprised making canvas animations in Python was this difficult and will research better methods.